 Funds should be sent through the solicitor, and there are a few ways they can reach the solicitor’s account, whether you use a bank or an FX company.

-The funds can first be sent to your account in Spain.
-From there you can then send the funds via online banking or sending over a banker’s draft (effectively a cheque) to the solicitor.
+The funds can first be transferred to your account in Spain.
+From there you can then send the money via online banking or sending over a banker’s draft (effectively a cheque) to the solicitor.
 However, your bank in Spain may charge a reception fee for the funds, so I would check their terms and conditions ahead of time to avoid unnecessary costs.

 We are very pleased with the service, we have purchased a property in Spain and we found using this method to be the most economical method of delivery into our Spanish account.